 Operation and maintenance instructions regarding appliances in this manual were obtained from the manufacturer's booklets and are used with the permission of those various manufacturers.
-Coachmen Industries reserves the portions of these materials.
+Coachmen Industries reserves the right to present edited portions of these materials.

 Coachmen Industries, Inc. works year round to improve its product.
 As a result, all specifications, equipment and prices quoted are subject to change without notice or obligation to the consumer.